yingzhang-da/Olist_E-Commerce_Data_Analysis/README.md

 When filtering for orders with a 'canceled' status, the overall average review score drops below 3.
 This indicates a strong correlation between order cancellations and negative customer experiences.

-### 3. Customer Segmentation & Behavior Analysis
+### 6. Customer Segmentation & Behavior Analysis

-**How do customers interact to out platform?
+**Q:How do customers interact to out platform?
 How many are one-time buyers vs. repeat customers?**

-**3.1 implementing RFM segmentation using quantile-based scoring (NTILE)**
+**6.1 RFM Customer Group Distribution**

 <details>
 <summary> Show SQL Query: Customer Segmentation </summary>